 503A compounding uses USP <797> standards and focuses on customized, patient-specific compounding dispensed only upon prior receipt of a prescription.
 CAPS is the market leader in customized Parenteral Nutrition (PN) and has the largest network of 503A regional pharmacies (22) in the industry.
 CAPS also offers patient-specific chemotherapy and hydration from our regional 503A pharmacies for daily delivery.

-503B compounding is essentially batch compounding using federal cGMP regulations including100% release testing.
+503B compounding is essentially batch compounding and distribution under federal cGMP regulations including 100% release testing.

 What is THR® and why is it important?

-THR (Test Hold and Release℠) is the quality assurance program created by CAPS in response to the Drug Quality and Security Act’s (DQSA) requirements for 503B outsourcing facilities engaged in anticipatory compounding product batches without prescription.
-CAPS’ industry-leading compounded sterile preparation (CSP) release program will incorporate THR following compounding.
+THR (Test, Hold and Release®) is the quality assurance program created by CAPS in response to the Drug Quality and Security Act’s (DQSA) requirements for 503B outsourcing facilities engaged in anticipatory compounding product batches without prescription.
+CAPS’ industry-leading compounded sterile preparation (CSP) release program incorporates THR following compounding.
 After successful completion of a validation phase, every CSP batch will be quarantined prior to release, pending the outcome of tests for sterility, endotoxin, and potency (drug strength).
 When it comes to patient safety and your reputation, CAPS believes THR for every batch—every day—is the only way to assure the level of quality you expect.